The teaching staff

-- Educational coordinator: Julie Le Ster (product Designer)
+- Head of study: Julie Le Ster (Product Designer)

-- “Mini startup” seminar: Kurt Hichen (Industrial Designer and co-founder of Toboggan Design) and Olivier Bruel (freelance Graphic Designer)
+- “Mini startup” seminar: Kurt Hichen (Industrial Designer and co-founder of Toboggan Design) and Nancy Bergeron (Industrial Designer and founder of Machin Machine)

 - Introduction to Entrepreneurship: Christophe Charbault (Designer and Consultant in Technology & Innovation) and Luc Giguère (Entrepreneur in residence at Centech and Teacher at ETS)

 - Dissertation preparation: Julien Stout (French language and literature)

 - Intellectual property: Me Ismaël Coulibaly (Lawyer at Benoit & Côté)